Parkinson's Disease and Nutrition

 - Take a fiber supplement, such as Citrucel or Metamucil, every day if needed.
-Start with a small dose and very slowly increase the dose over a month or more.
+Read and follow all instructions on the label.
 Your doctor may suggest you use a medicine such as polyethylene glycol (for example, Miralax) to help with constipation.

 - Schedule time each day for a bowel movement.
 Having a daily routine may help.
 Take your time and do not strain when having a bowel movement.

 Use enemas or laxatives only under the guidance or recommendation of your doctor.

 Primary Medical Reviewer Anne C. Poinier, MD - Internal Medicine

 Specialist Medical Reviewer G. Frederick Wooten, MD - Neurology

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.